-February is National Cancer Prevention Month, which is a time to choose healthy habits to reduce your risk of mesothelioma and other cancers and spread awareness about cancer-causing substances.
+February is National Cancer Prevention Month, which is a time to share information and raise awareness about cancer-causing substances and ways to reduce the risk of mesothelioma.

 You can protect yourself from asbestos exposure by: